micro-community/development/roadmap/README.md

 Delivery by end of year 2020 (Launch end of January 2021)

-- Network - A [marketplace](marketplace.md) for sharing and selling services
+- Network - A [marketplace](network.md) to buy, sell and share services
   * Ability to buy and sell services on the M3O platform
   * Transactional model: Percentage per request/service or flat 30%
   * Ability to run external "Resources" such as redis, postgres, etc